tobbik/parcle/doc/ARCHITECTURE.rst

 however, we are able to parse the headers with the C functions and pass on the results to the Lua interpreter where a user can utilize that headers for "in application decisions".
-Every request that comes in goes through the following 4 states that are modelled in the loop:
+Every request that comes in goes through the following 4 states that are modelled in the loop (none of these steps are guaranteed to succeed in on run, since it is all non blocking):

-- select()

-	- read_head   -> parses the HTTP input
+1. read_request()      -> put incoming bytes into the main buffer

+   - when reached second line interpret the first one and parse url
+   - determine if static or dynamic request
+   - when we hit the end of header go to next step

+2. write_head()        -> write static header to socket

+   - if static, stat(file) and write that info, the proceed to next step
+   - if dynamic, enqueue for Thread pool, remove from select loop

-	- write_head  -> writes header for static file or queues connection for Lua app thread
+3. buffer_file()       -> fill buffer with file content or app buffer

-	- read_file   -> reads a chunk of a static file
+   - if static, fill the buffer and go to next step, this will be repeated until the entire file is sent
+   - if dynamic, wait until the thread has filled the buffer, then send a notice from the thread to the main loop(pipe ipc) that connection x is ready, include that connection's socket in the main loop again

+4. send_file()         -> send buffer to socket

-	- send_file   -> sends either chunk of static file or the buffer application output
+   - either the file buffer or the application buffer gets sent out

 The connections are organized in four different ways, always using the same kind of structure that we call cn_strct.
 There are four different lists, serving different but related purposes:

    - _Free_conns is a singly linked list, used to store idling cn_strct from which we we can pull as soon as a new connection comes in.
 It is organized as a LIFO stack, because we wanna (re)use cn_structs not used so long ago in order to make sure to reuse memory soon before it might get paged.
      _Free_conns itself points to the tail of the stack
    - _Busy_conns is a doubly linked list.
 That saves us a log(n) operation when the connection gets removed from the _Busy_conns. _Busy_conns itself points to the tail of the stack
    - _Queue_head/_Queue_tail is singly linked list, organized as a FIFO stack, used to queue up connections waiting to be processed by the Lua threads.
      _Queue_head organized structs are always part of the _Busy_conns as well, because that's  how we determine them as "active".
    - a dynamically sized array we use to index the cn_structs.
 That is necessary to pinpoint cn_structs that are finished in the thread and are ready to be included into the io-loop again.
 Resizing that array happens dynamically in steps of the of x^2 to avoid reallocations.

 ==============================